skoef/zfsync/README.md

 to create non-privileged user `zfsync`, set up a public/private key and give user `zfsync` minimal permissions for receiving ZFS snapshots `tank/backups/myhost` (`zfsync` will warn you otherwise).
 The public key `~zfsync/.ssh/id_rsa.pub` should be copied to the source host via a secure channel, so it could be pointed to with `-I` while using `-U zfsync` on the next sync.
 You should add a strong passphrase to the key file, and use ssh-agent so you can cron syncing your filesystems.

 ##Known issues
-- has to be tested on GNU/Linux with ZFSOnLinux or \*Solaris
+- has to be tested on GNU/Linux with ZFSOnLinux
 - zfsync does not support multiple `source_zfs` arguments yet
+- on \*Solaris, `/bin/sh` is symlinked to `ksh` on some systems, which breaks `zfsync`